TheSharks/Bezerk/README.md

 ---
 <h1 align="center"> Go bezerk!</h1>
 Bezerk is a stand-alone websocket manager for [WildBeast](https://github.com/TheSharks/WildBeast), spin it up, reconfigure WildBeast to connect to Bezerk and you're ready to go!

+**Warning, Bezerk handles sensitive data, it's up to you to protect your Bezerk server.**